 • Creative dance workshop during the Stage-conférence, given at the CEPSUM of l’Université de Montréal, 1977.

 • Laban-based creative dance workshops offered at the Festival Creation Danse, Fédération de loisirs-danse du Québec, 1978-1981.

 • Laban-based training in creative dance for dance professionals, workshops during the “Québec Summer Dance” training, Lennoxville, 1976.

-• Co-founder in 1980, and artistic director of Tangente, dance presenting organization with an on-going seasons of contemporary dance, 1980-present day (as co-artistic director).
+• Co-founder in 1980, artistic director and curator of Tangente, dance presenting organization with an on-going seasons of contemporary dance, 1980-2019.

-• Founding member of: the Regroupement des centres d’artistes autogérés du Québec, du Regroupement pour le développement des pratiques artistiques interculturelles, CanDanse: Canadian dance touring network.
+• Co-founding member of numerous arts organizations: Regroupement des centres d’artistes autogérés du Québec, Regroupement pour le développement des pratiques artistiques interculturelles, CanDance Canadian dance touring network.
 Development of an international dance resource center, archives and a video library open to the public.

 • Founding member, vice-president and programmer for the Festival internationale de la nouvelle danse de Montréal from 1985 to 2001.
 Member of the programming committee in charge of outreach activities (shows for children, workshops, animation of public meetings with choreographers).

 • Founding member and artistic direction of the “Qui danse?” collective of choreographers and independent dancers in Québec, collective of artists and presentation of performances, 1978-1980.

 • Promotion and administration of Catpoto Dance Collective, organization of classes, presentation of foreign touring artists, organization of an American tour, 1977-1980.